 In the functional aspect, the A_ systems are expected to exist only if signals or measurements are applied to them (monitoring such as vibration, heat, etc… or signals such as positioning or manoeuvring).

 The AE Housing System class can be used to represent cabinets and cubicles.

+The AA Support Frame System can be used to represent dams.

+Functional Aspect: For dams, measurements directly applicable to the dam as a function (leakage flow, pore pressure etc…) should be added directly under the dam (e.g. =E1.AA1.BFA1 is dam leakage measurement).

+Note that it is unambiguous that =E1.AA1.BFA1 is dam leakage measurement, as flow through gates would be attributed to the gate systems, and other flows out of the reservoir should be attributed to the reservoir, not the dam (even if the overtopping system is physically a art of the dam).

 HE Cooling/heating systems